-After my illness, I wasn’t sure if my voice was loud enough, eloquent enough or even important enough to be part of that conversation.
+In my 20s I was doing exactly what I thought I wanted to do for the rest of my life until I ended up in the psych ward.
+The subsequent years were a blur.
+I wasn’t sure if my voice was loud enough, eloquent enough or even important enough to be part of any conversation.
 I wandered for quite some time, not understanding what moved me anymore or at the very least, how to be a contributing member of society.
 Then I got pregnant and I thought that with this new identity, I would find myself.
 But parenthood wasn’t my immediate answer.
 The isolation fed my loneliness.
-The expected hiccups that came with being a first time parent magnified my insecurities.
-So I did what came naturally to me.
-I picked up a camera.
+The hiccups that came with being a first-time parent magnified my insecurities.
+So I did what came naturally to me; I picked up a camera.

 Photography was a cathartic exercise when I was in the throes of depression.
 This time around, I endeavored to chronicle the banalities of my day to day, hoping I would somehow get a glimpse of the profound.
 In the past nine years, I’ve given birth to two loquacious boys and @bonetiredmama.
 What started as an effort to find connections in the midst of severe post-partum depression, evolved into an anthropological study of Family.
 I bask in the hilarity of my kids’ honest observations.
 I also have a near pathological obsession with dissecting the dynamic my partner and I create as a result of generational trauma.
 At what point does our past stop defining us?
 When must we start owning our own mistakes?
 Can one fully escape the hand of child abuse, bullying, sexual assault, infidelity, suicide… the patriarchy?
 The latter sounds nebulous, but when we come shackled by societal definitions of masculinity and gender roles, the family dynamic can unravel.
 We come with so much baggage.
 Unchecked, we consequently make so many mistakes.
 What can a union look like if the ripples of trauma are too much to confront?